Unleash/unleash/website/docs/advanced/impression-data.md

 ---

 :::info Availability
 The impression data feature was introduced in **Unleash 4.7**.
 Listening for events requires [an SDK that supports impression data events](../sdks/index.md#server-side-sdk-compatibility-table).
+Currently, it's only supported in the [Unleash Proxy client](../sdks/proxy-javascript.md) and [React Proxy client](../sdks/proxy-react.md).
 :::

 Unleash can provide you with **impression data** about the toggles in your application.
 Impression data contains information about a specific feature toggle activation check: The client SDK will emit an **impression event** whenever it calls `isEnabled` or `getVariant`.